zjunlp/WorldMind/README.md

 ## 🔌 WorldMind Plugin

-For easy integration into your own projects, we provide a standalone plugin with modular components:
+To facilitate seamless integration across diverse domains, we provide a **universal, standalone plugin** featuring a highly modular architecture.
+This powerful tool empowers you to **rapidly deploy** WorldMind's core capabilities—such as experience extraction and memory retrieval—into your own custom environments or new projects with minimal effort, significantly accelerating your research and development pipeline.

 ```python
 from worldmind_plugin import (